-Sheathing as used in home construction is actually very multi-functional.
-Wall sheathing, for example, performs the obvious job of providing a surface to fasten siding materials to, but it also works to hold numerous studs together to give the home structural integrity, know as wall bracing.
+For example, wall sheathing performs the obvious job of providing a surface to fasten siding materials to, but it also works to hold numerous studs together to give the home structural integrity, known as wall bracing.
 Depending on the materials used, wall sheathing also provides varying levels of thermal properties and is important for HVAC air retention.

-Therefore, it is important to take wall sheathing materials and methods into consideration when planning a new home build or remodel.
+Because of its correlation to structural integrity, it is important to take wall sheathing materials and methods into consideration when planning a new home build or remodel.
 It's something that not many homeowners account for – mostly because they don't know the options that are available.
-Here are some of those options and how they affect your house as a whole.
+Here are some of those exterior wall sheathing options and how they affect your house as a whole.

 Many people who choose OSB panels for their wall sheathing do after having narrowed the selection down to two materials – OSB or plywood.
 Each have their own pros and cons, but OSB costs about one-half the price of plywood.
 OSB has been known to swell more than plywood when exposed to moisture, and its dimensionally stability (expansion and contraction with changes in temperature) is inferior to plywood.
 Most contractors state they can counter those issues with proper house wrapping over the sheathing and siding with extra care.

 This house is typical of those sheathed in OSB.
-In this case, OSB is used exclusively, rather than piecing in plywood on the corners or in place of cut OSB sheets.
+In this case, OSB is used exclusively, rather than piecing in plywood on the corners or in place of cut OSB sheets (courtresy of Georgia-Pacific).

 The main reason that a consumer would choose plywood over OSB is because it is more internally stable and thus more resistant to swelling, expansion, and contraction.
 This is because, in contrast to OSB, plywood is fabricated from whole sheets of peeled wood that are cross-laminated rather than assembled small wafers of wood.
 In theory, the sheathing on your home should never get wet as long as the proper preparations are made when siding the home (flashing, house wrap, J-channel, caulk, etc.).
 Where you'll often see plywood used instead of OSB is in roof sheathing, where the risks of moisture and leaks are greater.